zak-45/WLEDAudioSync-Chataigne-Module/README.md

 This will install Chataigne / python module / chataigne module / Friture

 Nota : If Chataigne already installed, you can abort its installation.
+       Python need to be installed with pip if you want BPM (run pip as admin).
        Provide portable Python 3.9 x64 with all installed (but optional).
-       Anyway, Python need to be installed with pip if you want BPM (run pip as admin).

 ```